EnviableOne/WSUS-Maintainance/README.md

-This is a collection of Powershell Scripts with specific tasks to maintain the WSUS configuration the originals were posted By Nitish Kumar on his blog https://nitishkumar.net/ (marked with \*) the functions of them are largley unchanged, a lot of variables have been renamed for clarity, and a few modifications have been made to improve error handling and speed. <br>
+This is a collection of Powershell Scripts with specific tasks to maintain the WSUS configuration the originals were posted By Nitish Kumar on his blog https://nitishkumar.net/ (marked with \*) the functions of them are largley unchanged, a lot of variables have been renamed for clarity, and modifications have been made to improve error handling and speed. <br>
-The remaining script(s) have been inspired by the originals, but are all my own work.<br>
+The remaining script(s) have been inspired by the originals, are my work, or those attributed<br>
 These Scripts work considerably better when regular maintainance on the WSUS Database has been carried out as Per: <br>
 https://docs.microsoft.com/en-us/troubleshoot/mem/configmgr/wsus-maintenance-guide